noootime/shawn-blog/content/english/learning-log-week-1.md

 ---
-title: "2025 07 31 English Learning Log - Week 1"
+title: "Learning Log Week 1"
-date: 2025-07-31T19:00:00+08:00
-type: posts
+date : 2025-08-01T08:47:38+08:00
 tags:
   - english
 ---

-## About the Materials We Used
+## The Materials We Used

-Julee sent me an article from Engoo Daily News.
+Julee sent me an article from [Engoo Daily News](https://engoo.com/app/daily-news/article/new-luxury-7-day-train-trip-from-paris-to-istanbul/PBJR9mJWEfCULj8WkNRU8w).
 So I could read it and talk about it with her.

 I spent a lot of time to read it and learned some new words.
 I found that reading short articles is helpful for me.
 Especially the AI audio from the Engoo platform, I listened it for almost the whold day.
 And now I get a lot of useful knowledge from the article.